 ProstAtak® (AdV-tk+valacyclovir, CAN-2409)

 ProstAtak® is an adenovirus vector tumor vaccine developed by Advantagene, Inc. in the United States to prevent and treat recurrence of prostate cancer.
 It utilizes a gene transfer method to directly deliver a vaccine containing the herpes simplex virus thymidine kinase gene (aglatimagene besadenovec, AdV-tk) followed by an anti-herpetic prodrug valacyclovir into the prostate tumor via trans-rectal ultrasound guided injection, and then the patient continuously takes valacyclovir for 14 d.
 Theoretically, the initial local cytotoxicity is mediated by nucleoside analogues produced by valacyclovir phosphorylation, which activates the immune system by stimulating T-cell proliferation and IL-2 production therefore generates a systemic anti-tumor immune response.
 Advantagene Biotech launched a randomized, completely blind, placebo-controlled phase III clinical trial of ProstAtak® (PrTK03; NCT01436968) combined with radiotherapy in 711 patients with moderate to high-risk localized prostate cancer in September 2011.
 The subjects were randomly divided into treatment group and control group at a ratio of 2:1.
 The trial is expected to be initially completed in September 2023.
-Additionally, the company's Phase II clinical trial of ProstAtak® (ULYSSES; NCT02768363) for patients with localized prostate cancer was also launched in May 2016.
+Additionally, the company's phase II clinical trial of ProstAtak® (ULYSSES; NCT02768363) for patients with localized prostate cancer was also launched in May 2016.
 The trial has recruited 187 participants and its primary completion time was estimated to be March 2021.

 FixVac (BNT111)